aperturerobotics/go-protobuf-1.3.x/README.md

 ## Using protocol buffers with Go ##

 The standard Makefile template to use is available in this repo.
-You must copy "Makefile" and
+You can find it under [aperture-sample](./aperture-sample).
+You need both the Makefile and the hack/ dir.

 ```
 SHELL := /bin/bash